Nevada Department of Education: Post-reorganization

-In 1959, the Legislature approved a constitutional amendment (ratified by voters) changing the superintendent from an elected position to an appointed one.
+In 1959, the legislature approved a constitutional amendment (ratified by voters) changing the superintendent from an elected position to an appointed one.
 Beginning in 1957, the board gained authority to appoint the superintendent to a four-year term.
 The department’s responsibilities expanded with the passage of federal education laws, including Title I, Title IX, IDEA for students with special needs, and the development of the state's school funding formula.

-In 2011, the Legislature restructured the state board by giving the power to appoint the superintendent to the governor.
+In 2011, the legislature restructured the state board by giving the power to appoint the superintendent to the governor.
 Under this structure, the governor appoints the superintendent from a list of candidates recommended by the board.
 The first governor to appoint the state superintendent was Brian Sandoval in 2011.
 In 2014, the department reorganized internally, dividing into three divisions: student achievement, educator effectiveness, and operational support.

 In 2023, state’s apprenticeship council registered Nevada’s first teacher-training apprenticeship program, aimed at strengthening the educator pipeline in partnership with higher education and districts.

-In January 2025, Nevada extended its statewide partnership with Discovery Education to continue providing digital instructional content and professional learning across all 17 districts.
+In January 2025, Nevada extended its statewide partnership with Discovery Education to continue providing digital instructional content and professional learning across all 17 school districts.
 In April, the department released a statewide guidance document on artificial intelligence developed with community partners and intended to promote ethical, equitable classroom use of AI.

-On July 1, 2025, just weeks before the new school year which began August 11 in Clark County, the Trump administration attempted to withhold $60 billion of Congressionally-appropriated funds for English-language learning, special education, and after-school supports.
-Right before school started, the federal agency released funds.
+On July 1, 2025, just weeks before the new school year, which began August 11 in Clark County, the Trump administration attempted to withhold of congressionally-appropriated funds for English-language learning, special education, and after-school supports.
+Right before school started, the United States Department of Education released funds.

 In April 2025 department recognized 12 Purple Star schools for supports offered to military-connected students.

 From 2019–2025, the department was led by state superintendent Jhone Ebert, who began her career teaching math in CCSD, at a Las Vegas middle school.
-She left NDOE to become superintendent of CCSD.
-Steve Canavero served as interim superintendent from April til October 2025, having previously served as superintendent under Governor Brian Sandoval.
+She left the department to become superintendent of CCSD.
+Steve Canavero served as interim superintendent from April until October 2025, having previously served as superintendent under Governor Brian Sandoval.
 Republican Governor Joe Lombardo appointed Victor Wakefield, a former Teach for America executive, to permanently replace Ebert as superintendent effective as of 27 October 2025.